apr600/mechanical-intelligence/README.md

 Activate virtual environment:

     source cbf-learning/bin/activate
+### Setup Dependencies

-Finally, install the dependencies. **Note: Regardless of which environment manager you choose, this step must be completed to create environemnt. **
+Finally, install the dependencies. *Regardless of which environment manager you choose, this step must be completed to create environemnt.*

     pip install -r requirements.txt

+Package Requirements:
+- Python
+- Numpy
+- Scipy
+- Matplotlib
+- Pytorch (Here, we install pytorch version that uses the GPU with Cuda >11.3.
+If you need to install a different version (to use CPU or for cuda dependencies, please adjust accordingly.)
+- Pybullet (for RGB/Grayscale Franka examples)
+- Seaborn (optional, for plotting)

 ### Get Data for Analysis (Optional)
-For those who want to look at the data/models that were learned in this works' examples, you can download the dataset from the zenodo link: __________.
+For those who want to look at the data/models in this works' examples to generate plots, you can download the dataset from the zenodo link: __________.
 Data should be extracted into the `data/` folder in the package.
 Note that the data files are large, so ensure that there is enough space on your computer before loading it in.

 ## Getting Started